Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Problems with the transmission can also be revealed through a grinding noise.

 A grinding noise may come from clashing gears.
-The clashing may happen because of linkage problems like wear or need of adjustment.
+The clashing may happen because of worn or damaged gears, linkage problems due to wear or need for adjustment.

 If you can hear the gears clashing only when downshifting, the problem may come from the synchronizer (too much play at the output shaft end).